 - Website development.

-To this, an ecommerce startup might add:
+To this, an ecommerce startup might add the costs of:

 - Fulfillment and warehousing services,